MVerbakel/MVerbakel.github.io/_posts/2021-03-05-confidence-intervals.md

 ### Summary

 Hopefully, you can see now that we're just taking the distance from the population mean (estimated by the mean of the sampling distribution), to the point at which we capture x% of the sample estimates.
 So reversing that thinking, this means if I now put that distance around each of my sample estimates, x% of the time it will overlap with the population mean.
-Hence, for a random sample with a 95% confidence interval, there's a 19/20 chance that this time my interval overlaps with the mean.
+Hence, with a 95% confidence interval, there's a 19/20 chance a randomly chosen interval overlaps with the mean.

 ![Sampling distributions](/assets/sampling_dist_w_ci.png)